Therapy Intake Conversion Statistics 2026: Inquiry-to-Booking, No-Show, Missed-Call Data

 In a therapy practice the intake funnel is the sequence a prospective client moves through from first reaching out to actually sitting in (or logging into) the first session.
 The typical steps are: inquiry received (call, form, or directory message), first contact made by the practice, insurance and fit check, appointment offered and booked, reminders sent, first session attended.
 Each step has its own drop-off rate.
 The stats on this page are organized around these steps.

-Why Intake Conversion Is the Hidden Bottleneck in Mental Health
+Why Is Intake Conversion the Hidden Bottleneck in Mental Health?

 This page gathers what is publicly known about each step and shows where AI voice intake can close the operational gap without touching clinical work.